zFlux/Wav/README.md

 Wav
 =========
-Wav.php is a PHP library for reading and writing to a wav format file.
+Wav.php is a PHP library for reading and writing to an 8 or 16 bit mono uncompressed PCM WAV format file.

-Wav.php can read from and write to an 8 or 16 bit wav file.

-This work is based on information on the wav specification I found here: https://ccrma.stanford.edu/courses/422/projects/WaveFormat/ I also based this work loosely on the python wav utilities.
+This work is based on information on the wav specification I found here: https://ccrma.stanford.edu/courses/422/projects/WaveFormat/ and Python's equivalent wav utilities https://docs.python.org/2/library/wave.html